 Processes for identifying and incorporating relevant system performance (i.e., system performance that was below that expected in the design) information into the operating program and operational maintenance programs.

-Processes for using the corrective action program for identification, tracking and resolution of system operation problems, including any required system alterations, identified as a result of the pre-operational test program, and inclusion into or as a follow-up action to the QA/QC program.
+Processes for using the corrective action program for identification, tracking and resolution of system operation problems, including any required system alterations, identified as a result of the pre-operational test program, and inclusion into or as a follow-up action to the Quality Assurance (QA)/Quality Control (QC) program.

 02.05 Process and Effluent Radiation Monitors and Instrumentation.